-This muscle group is important for posture and can often be the culprit in neck and arm pain.
-It is important for taking deep breaths.
+This muscle group is important for posture and can often be the culprit for neck and arm pain.
+They are important for taking deep breaths.

 What They Do

 They help you turn your head and take deep breaths.